numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/examples.md

 # Reduce Examples

-Please read [reduce](./reduce.md) to get the best out these examples.
+Please read [reduce](./reduce.md) to get the best out of these examples.

 ## Prerequisites